renatovargas/seea-aff/site/en/assessment.md

 **f.
 Does your country collect data on fishing discarded catch?**

 * No.

+FAO supplies data on natural catch and acuaculture fishing through its FishstatJ databases.

 ## No. 4.
 Water resources and water use (see tables SEEA Agri N.° 4.1-4.4)